grafana/tempo/docs/tempo/website/configuration/_index.md

     trace_by_id:

         # If set to a non-zero value, a second request will be issued at the provided duration.
-        # Recommended to be set to p99 of search requests to reduce long tail latency.
+        # Recommended to be set to p99 of search requests to reduce long-tail latency.
         [hedge_requests_at: <duration> | default = 5s ]

         # The maximum number of requests to execute when hedging.